raditya1117/HoneyBadger/python-errors/article.md

     print(x)
 RecursionError: maximum recursion depth exceeded while calling a Python object
 ```

 ### How to avoid runtime errors in Python?

-Runtime errors are difficult to detect because they do not prevent the program starting execution, unlike syntax errors.
+Runtime errors are difficult to detect because they do not prevent the program from starting execution, unlike syntax errors.
 Hence, the program runs normally at first, and the error may only appear later when the line containing the problematic code is executed.
 To avoid runtime errors, you can use the following best practices:

-- Always validate input data before processing to ensure it has the correct type, format, and range.
+- Always validate the input data before processing to ensure it has the correct type, format, and range.
 - Always [implement exception handling in your Python code](https://www.honeybadger.io/blog/a-guide-to-exception-handling-in-python/) to catch and handle runtime errors gracefully instead of crashing the program.
-- Perform type checking using the isinstance() function or convert data type of values using using int(), float(), str(), etc functions before applying operations on values.
+- Perform type checking using the `isinstance()` function or convert data type of values using using `int()`, `float()`, `str()` functions before applying operations on values.
 - Maintain a properly configured runtime environment, ensuring all required modules, dependencies, and system libraries are correctly installed.
 - Test the code with different edge cases to identify potential runtime failures early.

 Apart from the above practices, always write modular and well-structured code so that you can easily isolate and debug errors if they occur.

 ## System-level errors in Python

-System-level error occur in Python program when the program runs into errors such as I/O failures, memory overflow, connection error, or keyboard interruptions.
+System-level error occur in Python program when the program runs into errors such as I/O failure, memory overflow, or connection error.
 All the system-level errors in Python are raised using the OSError exception or its subclasses.
 Let's discuss the different system-level errors in Python and how to avoid them.

 ### FileNotFoundError

 The FileNotFoundError error exception occurs when we try to read a non-existent file.
-For example, suppose that we want to read a text file named `sampletextfile.txt` using the open() function.
-If the file doesn't exist, the program runs into FileNotFoundError with the message `FileNotFoundError: [Errno 2] No such file or directory: 'sampletextfile.txt'`, as shown below:
+For example, suppose that we want to read a text file named `sampletextfile.txt` using the `open()` function.
+If the file doesn't exist, the program runs into `FileNotFoundError` with the message `FileNotFoundError: [Errno 2] No such file or directory: 'sampletextfile.txt'`, as shown below:

 ```py
 file=open("sampletextfile.txt","r")